 In between both perpendicularly placed polarizer glasses, a layer of liquid crystals can be found.
 These liquid crystals, which are in a state of matter between solid crystals and regular liquids, take up a number of different forms and shapes which are dependent on factors that include temperature.

-One type of nematic liquid crystal employed in Liquid Crystal Displays is the twisted nematic.
+One type of nematic liquid crystal employed in LCD is the twisted nematic.
 Twisted nematic liquid crystals naturally exist in a twisted structure.
 As light waves travel through the liquid crystal, they twist in a manner that lets them pass through the second polarized glass.

 Liquid crystals can also be affected by electric current.
 When a current is applied to a twisted nematic liquid crystal, it untwists and does not let the passing light waves rotate.
 These waves are then blocked out by the second polarizer.
 To apply the electrical current needed to alter liquid crystals, LCD makers use a thin grid of transparent transistor.